 Bitter Taste of Love ⁕ Haws ⁕ Sounds Slowing ⁕ Drinking Alone

 1st, Bitter Taste of Love《相思苦》

 On Choi May-Chu’s line art.
-I wrote the words (full of cliché but fit the melody well)
+I wrote the words (not good but fit the melody well)

 2nd, Haws 《山查子》